sxflynn/sxflynn/README.md

 ### Hi there 👋

+My name is Stephen Flynn and I am a new developer.
+I've spent the last 12 years in higher ed and public schools both teaching and working in tech-adjacent roles.
+I am now a student enrolled in the Tech Elevator bootcamp in Columbus, OH.

 <!--
 **sxflynn/sxflynn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.